 The most important element of the doctoral program is original and fundamental research resulting in a doctoral dissertation.
 The research subject is selected by the student in consultation with the major professor and the student's doctoral supervisory committee.
 The dissertation must be completed on a topic approved by the Committee.
 To be acceptable, it must comprise original research constituting a significant contribution to knowledge and represent a substantial scholarly effort on the part of the student.
 The defense of the dissertation will be oral.
 The doctoral supervisory committee and other members of the faculty as appointed by the academic dean or specified by the university regulations will conduct the examination.
 Publication of the dissertation shall conform to the regulations of the university through which the student is registered.

-Applicants holding degrees in areas other than civil engineering, or closely allied fields, will be required to take coursework beyond the minimum requirements for the master’s degree.
-Graduation requirements include a cumulative grade point average of 3.0 or better and the successful defense of a thesis or project report for the master’s degree and a grade point average (GPA) of 3.0 or better and the successful defense of dissertation for the PhD degree.
-All of the above requirements must be met within seven calendar years.
+Applicants holding degrees in areas other than civil engineering, or closely allied fields, may be required to take coursework beyond the minimum requirements for the master's degree (i.e., articulation courses).
+Graduation requirements include a cumulative grade point average of 3.0 or better and the successful defense of a thesis or project report for the master's degree, and a grade point average (GPA) of 3.0 or better and the successful defense of dissertation for the PhD degree.
+All the above requirements must be met within seven calendar years.

 Contact the admissions office for application materials.
 For information on financial assistance contact the Department of Civil and Environmental Engineering, FAMU-FSU College of Engineering, 2525 Pottsdamer Street Rm A129, Tallahassee, FL 32310-6046, phone: (850) 410-6136.

 CCE—Civil Construction Engineering